jeffhuang4704/vulasset/v54-db-pod.md

 ## Migration existing data from Consul to db-pod

 **Mechanism**
 A scheduler routine within the `lead Controller` will commence every XX minutes to execute the migration process.
 Migration will only proceed when all Controllers are operating on the same supported version (e.g., v5.4).

-Upon initiation, the routine will iterate through all existing scan reports in Consul, inserting them into the database pod, and subsequently deleting the corresponding key in Consul.
+Upon initiation, the routine will iterate through all existing scan reports in Consul, inserting them into the db-pod, and subsequently deleting the corresponding key in Consul.

-This migration process can be interrupted, the scheduler routine will be invoked regularlly (xx minutes, TBD).
+The migration process can be interrupted (e.g., during a Controller pod restart).
+The scheduler routine will be invoked regularly (interval TBD, possibly every xx minutes).

-This fit the nature in Kubernetes, it is replaceable and can be down any time.
-So this mechanism ensure we migrate data succesfully.
+This aligns with the nature of Kubernetes, where pods are replaceable and can be down at any time.
+This mechanism ensures that data can be migrated successfully.

-So, it is not a one-time task to do migration.
+Therefore, the migration process is continuous rather than a one-time task.

-Consider a case where the network mounted drive like NFS server is not available.
-Then Controller will not able to save data to db-pod, in this scenario Controller can store the Consul first.
+Consider a scenario where the network-mounted drive, such as an NFS server, is unavailable.
+In this case, the Controller will not be able to save data to the db-pod.
+Instead, the Controller can store the data in Consul first.
+This adds more resilience to NeuVector.

 TODO: mention how to read data work if need to get scan report.
 We will patch GetScanReport() function so it will fetch data from db-pod.
 If it's not available it will try local Consul instead.